by Maganjeet Kaur

-This is an on-going exhibition at Muzium Negara and is open to the public until 31 Mar 2014.
+This is an on-going exhibition at Muzium Negara until 31 Mar 2014.
 The exhibition showcases the usage of beads in Malaysia both for personal adornment and for the decoration of belongings such as baby carriers.

 Beads have been used as jewellery in all cultures and are among the oldest artefacts found at archaeological digs around the world.
 Early jewellery used to be made of bones, teeth, shells and pebbles and the earliest jewellery found to-date are made of shells from the marine snail Nassarius.
 Dated to 85,000-100,000 years ago, beads made of Nassarius have been found in caves in Israel, Morocco and Algeria.